Mahdere731/Tigray-Humanitarian-Crisis/README.md

 ### QGIS (Spatial Analysis & Visualization)
 - Zone-level administrative boundaries were used for spatial joins
 - Processed datasets were joined using standardized identifiers
-- Graduated symbology was applied to visualize relative intensity rather than single layer accuracy
+- Graduated symbology was used to represent relative intensity across areas rather than a single absolute value.
 - Each thematic layer was exported as static PNG outputs with consistent map extent and styling
 ---